Sleron/SPSMAT/README.md

 In some systems, as the last step, open Octave and type in >> setenv PYTHON python3

 Also, the [online version of Octave](https://octave-online.net/) is available to run and test codes.
-If you want to test this package's functions, you can also use this online version without installing it on your system.
+If you want to test this package's functions, you can also use this online version without installing Octave on your system.

 Enjoy!